 - Feeling of something coiled up inside you—waist, spine, pelvis, ankles

-- Pressure at the front and back of the head—indication of a blocked mind
+- Pressure at the front and back of the head—an indication of a blocked mind

 - Marriage delays